aln-chg/storage-cli/README.md

 ```
 brew install storage-cli
 ```
+After that just type storage anywhere in the terminal and it should work.

+Use storage --version to check if it has been installed or not.

 ### Install it manually(note that using brew install would be better since you would get the updates)